How receiving a diagnosis helped me

 I’d started noticing a pattern.
 I’d smash it, create awesomeness, love it and feel amazed at what I’d created.
 Then BAM.
 I’d get sick.
 I’d be exhausted, my whole being would ache to the core, I’d get depressed and work would dry up.

-But then, I’d pull my finger out, get myself back out there, smash it, create awesomeness, love it, feel amazed at what I’d created.
+But then, I’d pull my finger out, get myself back out there, smash it, create awesomeness, love it, and feel amazed at what I’d created.
 Then BAM.
 I’d get sick.
 Rinse and repeat.

 It was subtle at first, so I didn’t notice it.
 I put it down to what new business was like – peaks and troughs, feasts and famines.
 But, as time went on, this pattern became undeniably clear – as the waves I rode got bigger and bigger, so did the crash that subsequently followed.
 Feeling defeated and utterly worn out by it all, I went to my doctor.